COMPANION TO CANTO V

 - Clock ticks and fades out – Pound establishes a contrast between his reality, in which time is marked by the clock, and his vision, which escapes the inexorable ticking to move among times and locations, overlaying ancient Egypt and Media, Ecbatana and Rome, Provence and Renaissance Italy, heaven and earth, this world and the next.
-As philosophical supports, he has Iamblichus’s idea of light, which is diffused everywhere, and Ficino’s statement that the intellect is “omniform” - can take any shape.
+As philosophical supports, he has Iamblichus’s idea of light, which is diffused everywhere, and Ficino’s statement that the intellect is “omniform” and can take any shape.
 (See n.7 and n.11).

-- North was Egypt – the river Nile has its source in the south of Egypt and flows towards the north.
+- North was Egypt – the river Nile has its source in the south of Egypt and flows north to the sea.
 The Egyptian civilisation could flourish only along the river and especially in the North, where the Nile formed a delta and naturally fertilized the land.
 At the foundation of cities and civilisations lies the control and management of water, an idea Pound would take over again in Canto 53, where he celebrates the roots of Chinese civilisation and “Yu, leader of waters.”

-- Iamblichus – Neo-Platonist philosopher from Syria (ca. 245 - ca. 325) and author of the treatise On the Mysteries of the Egyptians, Chaldeans and Assyrians, translated by Ficino into Latin in his anthology of Neo-Platonist thought.
+- Iamblichus – Neo-Platonist philosopher from Syria (ca. 245 - ca. 325) and author of the treatise On the Mysteries of the Egyptians, Chaldeans and Assyrians, translated by Marsilio Ficino into Latin in his anthology of Neo-Platonist thought.
 Pound referred to this translation in Three Cantos I: 146-150 and Three Cantos III: 24-28 and 35-39.
 (See OCCEP TC I: n.53 and TC III: n.10-13).

 - Iamblichus’ light – Iamblichus described the quality of light in this manner: “the light of the Gods illuminates separately, and being firmly established in itself, wholly proceeds through all beings.
 Moreover, the light which is the object of sensible perception, is one, continuous, and everywhere the same, whole; so that it is not possible for any part of it to be separate and cut off from the whole, nor to be enclosed in a circle, nor at any time to depart form its illuminating source.
 After the same manner, therefore, the whole world being partible, is divided about the one and impartible light of the Gods.
 But this light is everywhere one and the same whole and is impartibly present with all things that are able to participate of it” (Mysteries 45-46, partly quoted in C V: n.5, 17).

 - sparks like a partridge covey – A similar comparison of souls moving like a group of birds is made by Dante, who, led by Beatrice through Paradise, contemplates the ordered arrays of souls in the sixth sphere of Jupiter, the heaven of just rulers.
-The souls “as birds just risen from the water’s edge” arranged themselves as golden letters against silver background and formed the message: DILIGITE IUSTITIAM QUI IUDICATIS TERRAM (“love justice, you who are judges on earth”).
-(Par 18: 70-108)
+The souls “as birds just risen from the water’s edge” arranged themselves as golden letters against silver background and formed the message: DILIGITE IUSTITIAM QUI IUDICATIS TERRAM (“love justice, you who are judges on earth”) (Par 18: 70-108).